eoinjordan/SensingAirOutdoorAirQualityGSM/README.md

 Create an iot dashboard with the values collected your board, I choose 20 seconds as an interval to conserve battery and allow the CO2 sensor time to warm up - https://create.arduino.cc/projecthub/amalbanyus/create-a-dashboard-with-the-arduino-iot-cloud-1a897b

-For example:

-1. Open arduino_secrets and fill in your sim and plan details
+- 1. Open arduino_secrets and fill in your sim and plan details
-2. upload to the iot cloud
+- 2. upload to the iot cloud
-3. create your dashboard
+- 3. create your dashboard

 == Circuit : Assemble the circuit